dattasiddhartha-3/dattasiddhartha-3.github.io/_portfolio/10001breakupbot.md

 ---
-title: "BreakupBot: An Artificial Intelligence Therapeutic Chatbot Conducting Empathetic Counselling via Heartrate Sentimental Analysis"
+title: "BreakupBot: An AI Therapeutic Chatbot Conducting Empathetic Counselling via Heartrate Sentimental Analysis"
 excerpt: "BreakupBot is a therapeutic chatbot developed to help get over romantic breakups.
 Organically acquired 200+ users of varying demographics.
 The system, initially built to help people who could not get over breakups, uses scraped content from dating sites and builds a philosophical counselling knowledge graph as the decision tree for generating responses to user input."
 collection: portfolio
 ---